 Rather than trying to measure knowledge, set a goal for the number of resources you want to start with.
 You should also develop a set of unique key performance indicators.
 These can vary depending on industry and company size.
 So, work with your creative team and learn which metrics will determine the success of your sharing ecosystem.

 Teamwork and collaboration have many benefits.
 Even so, many employees avoid sharing information and working with their peers.
 This may be due to a competitive environment or many other reasons.
 The real challenge is to change this mentality.
 And, you can do so by rewarding those who collaborate with their peers.

 Aside from offering some form of reward, you should educate employees on the impact of collaboration.
 It’s always best to make a gradual change.
 If some team members are having more difficulties, you can create a special training program.
-And, you can organise company events that focus on boosting collaboration skills.
+And, you can organize company events that focus on boosting collaboration skills.

 There are dozens of knowledge management platforms out there.
 To find the best tools, you need to look at your current and future requirements.